spc476/a09/README.txt

 	W0019

-		The given floating point format is not supported.
+		The floating point double format is not supported; using single format.

 	W0020